jamesaevans/amplitude-dev-center/docs/data/sdks/browser-2/deta.md

 ## New events

-When you enable the Default Event Tracking Advanced plugin, Amplitude sends two events, from which you can create Dynamic Events with Visual Tagger:
+When you enable the Autocapture plugin, Amplitude sends two events, from which you can create Dynamic Events with Visual Tagger:

 - `[Amplitude] Element Clicked`
 - `[Amplitude] Element Changed`